clarkwalcott/Zephyr-Group9/ChildUseCase.md

 ## Failed End Condition
 - Lights/music do not turn on with command.
 - Parent and other allowed users are unable to tell where the children are.
-- baby crying does not send alert
+- baby crying does not send alert or baby was not crying when alert was sent

 ## Extensions
 - Light/music do not turn on: